FormidableLabs/aws-lambda-serverless-reference/LEARNING.md

           yarn tf:service:apply
         # Type "yes" at prompt for resource creation after a review

+    4. Using the AWS console, add your `FIRST.LAST-admin` user to the newly created IAM Group `tf-simple-reference-sandbox-FIRST-LAST-admin`.

+    5. And then deploy the application with the -admin user!

+        ```sh
         # Deploy the serverless app as `-admin`
         $ STAGE=sandbox-FIRST-LAST aws-vault exec FIRST.LAST-admin --no-session -- \
           yarn lambda:deploy
         ```

-    4. Go kick the tires on your new service or get help in Slack if things are going wrong.
+    6. Go kick the tires on your new service or get help in Slack if things are going wrong.
 Experiment with the app or the Terraform infastructure with suggestions from your colleagues.

+    7. When you're finished, remove your `FIRST.LAST-admin` user from the IAM group listed in step 4 via the AWS Console.

-    5. When you're finished, tear everything down in reverse order:
+    8. Then, tear everything down in reverse order:

         ```sh